Neurotoxin0/CSI5137B-AI-Enabled-Software-Verf.-Test/A1/README.md

 ## Overview

 This project provides a tool to solve the Travelling Salesman Problem (TSP) using a Genetic Algorithm (GA).
-It includes functionalities to load native TSP file(s), run the genetic algorithm, and output the solution(s).
+It includes functionalities to load native TSP file(s), run the genetic algorithm, output the solution(s) and visualize the result(s) with random search (baseline) and best known solution (if available).

-The project also includes an optimizer to fine-tune GA parameters (turned off and use pre-set hyper-parameters by default); as well as a scorer to score the solution based on input `best solution` file.
+The project also includes an optimizer to fine-tune GA parameters (turned off and use pre-set hyper-parameters by default).

 ## Structure

 1. **main.py**: The entry point to load TSP file(s), optionally optimize parameters, solve and output instance(s).
-2. **tsp_loader.py**: Handles loading and validation of TSP file(s); Validates the solution against known best solutions and provides a score ratio.
+2. **tsp_loader.py**: Handles loading and validation of TSP file(s).
 3. **tsp_solver.py**: Implements the genetic algorithm and parameter optimizer.

 ## How to Run